tdeekens/flopflip/readme.md

 - `ConfigureFlopFlip` a component to configure LaunchDarkly (using context and broadcasting over redux)
 - `withFeatureToggle` a Higher-Order Component (HoC) to conditionally render components depending on feature toggle state
 - `injectFeatureToggles` a HoC to inject requested feature toggles from existing feature toggles onto the `props` of a component
+- `injectFeatureToggle` a HoC to inject a feature toggle from existing feature toggles onto the `props` of a component
 - `FeatureToggled` a component conditionally rendering its `children` based on the status of a passed feature flag

 The configuration is the same as mentioned above